 midtown

-The Pumping Station on Poplar Avenue in midtown Memphis is the city's longest-running LGBTQ+ bar, with a leather and bear focus, weekend drag nights and a back patio.
+The Pumping Station on Poplar Avenue in midtown Memphis is the city's longest-running LGBTQ+ bar, with a leather and bear focus, weekend drag nights.

 Tip: Open daily.
 The back patio is the seat in summer; drag nights run Friday and Saturday.